 Fresh birch sap naturally contains microorganisms that will start to ferment the juice in a few days at room temperature.
-A sign of this is that the clear sap turns cloudy after 2-5 days at room temperature.
-The sap will slowly turn slightly tangy within a week.
-The fermented juice can be enjoyed right away or used as a base to produce a fizzier drink.
+A sign of this is that the clear sap turns cloudy.
+The fermented juice can be enjoyed right away or used to produce a fizzier drink.

 - Pour fresh (or slightly fermented) birch sap into a clean bottle that can be tightly closed

 - 1 teaspoon sugar per quart of birch juice

 - A few raisins (support fermentation)

 - 1 small black currant branch (great taste)

-- Leave the birch sap to ferment at room temperature; in 5-7 days it should turn slightly tangy.
+- Leave the sap to ferment at room temperature; in 5-7 days it should turn tangy and bubbly.

 - Store in a cool place for another 15-20 days.